mattetti/book_mdar/book/source/Chapters/1_Introduction/2_What_About_Rails.markdown

 Rails (and consequently Ruby) has received a lot of criticism for not being suitable for large scale web applications, which isn't necessarily true.
-Merb has been built from the outset to prove that Ruby is a viable language for building fast and scaleable web applications.
+Merb has been built from the outset to prove that Ruby is a viable language for building fast and scalable web applications.

 At the end of the day it's about choice.
 There are many new Ruby frameworks springing up, undoubtedly encouraged by the success of Rails.
 In our opinion,